Sensory Processing

 4. Touch

-1. Vestibular: the information we receive about movement through the inner ear.
+6. Vestibular: the information we receive about movement through the inner ear

-2. Proprioception: the information we receive from our muscles, ligaments and joints.
-This tells us where our body is in space.
+7. Proprioception: the information we receive from our muscles, ligaments and joints.
+This tells us where our body is in space

 Eight senses of the body

-Each of us have unique levels of tolerance to the impact of sound, movement, images, smells, taste, texture, and touch in our daily lives.
+Each of us have unique levels of tolerance to sound, movement, images, smells, taste, texture, and touch in our daily lives.
 This tolerance is determined by the brain and the natural high and low thresholds that we possess.
-How our nervous system recognises, organises and makes sense of sensory information internally and from the environment impacts our behaviours, actions and how we participate in daily activities.
+How our nervous system recognises, organises and makes sense of sensory information internally and from the environment affects our behaviours, actions and how we participate in daily activities.

 Sensory reactivity